 COVID-19: Support for the self-employed

-The UK government recognises the continued impact that coronavirus (COVID-19) has had on the self-employed and announced in November that there would be a fourth grant.
+The UK Government recognises the continued impact that coronavirus (COVID-19) has had on the self-employed.

 Additional support includes: